scipp/scipp/doc/design.md

 ### <a name="overview-components"></a>Components

 `class Dataset` is the top level entity.
-It simply set of variables, instances `class Variable`.
+It simply set of variables, instances of `class Variable`.
 `Variable` contains:
 - Tag and name identifying the variable.
 - Unit of the data held by the variable.